How To Build Your Author Platform With Your Blog And An Email List

 It is not such a difficult task now.
 Social media and the Internet have allowed anyone to create a following and build a successful means of promotion.

-However, many make the mistake of thinking that it is merely a matter of opening a Twitter or Facebook account.
+However, many make the mistake of thinking it is merely a matter of opening a Twitter or Facebook account.

 Not only will sales fail to eventuate, but this approach will also drive people away in droves.